To be self employed or a freelancer – what’s the difference?

 This will be the point at which they’ll probably stop calling themselves freelancers because they’ve got out of that mindset.
 They’re running a business now.

-People who call themselves self-employed or talk about running a business from the start tend to make that transition to a bigger business sooner.
+People who call themselves self-employed or talk about running a business from the start make that transition to a bigger business sooner.
 They’re open to the idea of building something.
 And even if, like me, they choose to stay as one person (albeit with an army of freelancers to help), they’ve got a mindset of growth right from the beginning.

 I think that the path to a more grown-up business is the real difference between whether you see yourself as self-employed or a freelancer.